Stillfront Group

 Stillfront Group is a Swedish company specialized in the acquisition and management of mobile and browser game studios.

 History

 Stillfront was founded in 2010 by Jörgen Larsson, a Swedish entrepreneur, although it didn't start operating until 2012.
 The plan was to build a diversified portfolio of long life-cycle games by acquiring independent gaming studios and letting these operate independently within the same group.
-Stillfronts main markets are the US, Germany, France and the Middle East.
-The company is mainly focused on free-2-play mobile games.
+Stillfront's main markets are the US, Germany, France and the Middle East.
+The company is mainly focused on free-to-play mobile games.